yanglifan/modern-spring-demo/README.md

 # Introduction
 This is a demo app to show features of Spring Boot.

+# How Spring Boot works
-# How Spring Boot App startup?
+## How Spring Boot App startup?

 In `META-INF/MANIFEST.MF` of the Spring Boot fat jar, we can see the following content: